zt-initech/pillow-simd/README.md

 ## Benchmarks

-The numbers are processed megapixels of source image per second.
-For example if resize of 7712x4352 image is done in 0.5 seconds, the result will be 61.7 Mpx/s.
+The numbers in the table represent processed megapixels of source image per second.
+For example, if resize of 7712×4352 image is done in 0.5 seconds, the result will be 61.7 Mpx/s.

 - ImageMagick 6.9.3-8 Q8 x86_64